vpelss/SNIS_Flatpak/README.md

 See below for distributions that are having issues.
 You might need to install some libraries.

-ubuntu (sound does noy work on WSL for me)
+ubuntu (sound does not work on WSL for me)

 openSUSE (sound works on WSL)